Near and Far − Tramway, Glasgow - Sun 17 Feb 12:30 & 2:30pm

 IETM Glasgow

-This piece is part of the IETM Glasgow artistic programme on 4-7 November 2010.
-This 4 day, city-wide performance showcase will incorporate contemporary theatre, dance and live art, by many of Scotland’s foremost companies and directors, in a range of venues across Glasgow.
+This piece was created as part of the IETM Glasgow artistic programme on 4-7 November 2010.
+This 4 day, city-wide performance showcase incorporated contemporary theatre, dance and live art, by many of Scotland’s foremost companies and directors, in a range of venues across Glasgow.

-IETM (International Network of Contemporary Performing Arts) is Europe’s most significant membership organisation of its kind and 2010 marks the 20th anniversary of Glasgow’s year as City of Culture.
-The event will see up to 600 international delegates visit Glasgow and under the theme of ‘Voices’, the plenary will consist of an extensive programme of talks and performances over 4 days and will embrace the entire city, its people and its culture.
+IETM (International Network of Contemporary Performing Arts) is Europe’s most significant membership organisation of its kind and 2010 marked the 20th anniversary of Glasgow’s year as City of Culture.
+The event saw up to 600 international delegates visit Glasgow and under the theme of ‘Voices’, the plenary will consisted of an extensive programme of talks and performances over 4 days and embraced the entire city, its people and its culture.

 First Season: 4-6 November 2010, Charles Rennie Mackintosh’s Scotland Street School